 Oreti Beach is a coastal playground just minutes from Invercargill's city centre.
 The beach is a…

-The Catlins: While this area is well known for its stunning scenery and abundance of wildlife, keen astronomers know it’s a prime location for viewing the clear night sky.
-It is one of the most southern places you can go on the mainland, head to Waipapa Light House, Curio Bay and Nugget Point for the best spots.
+The Catlins: While this area is well known for its stunning scenery and abundant wildlife, keen astronomers know it’s a prime location for viewing the clear night sky.
+It is one of the southernmost places you can go on the mainland.
+Head to Waipapa Light House, Curio Bay and Nugget Point for the best spots.